Bayard Cutting Arboretum State Park: Park

 Two gardens have been restored by the noted public park designer Lynden B. Miller.

 The park winter hours (November–March) are 10 a.m. to 4 p.m.
 Summer hours (April–October) are 10 a.m. to 5 p.m.
 In 2023, construction began on a new, glass-walled visitor center designed by MBB Architects.
-The visitor center opened in 2024 and includes exhibits on trees and ecology.
+The visitor center, which includes a rooftop solar array, opened in 2024 and includes exhibits on trees and ecology.